 new legislation is implemented, which raise significant privacy issues

 industries implement new technology or processes, which raise significant privacy issues

-7.25 Generally, recommendations will align with the terminology used in the APP guidelines or the Privacy Safeguards Guidelines when assessing compliance under the CDR scheme.
-The guidelines set out that the mandatory requirements of the Privacy Act and the privacy safeguards and CDR Rules under the Competition and Consumer Act, where relevant, and are described by the words ‘must’ or ‘is required to’.
-Aspects of privacy practice that the Commissioner may take into account when considering an entities’ compliance with the Privacy Act or the Competition and Consumer Act are indicated by the use of the words ‘should’ or ‘is expected to’, when handling personal information.
+7.36 Generally, recommendations will align with the terminology used in the APP guidelines or the Privacy Safeguards Guidelines when assessing compliance under the CDR scheme.
+The guidelines set out the mandatory requirements of the Privacy Act and the privacy safeguards and CDR Rules under the Competition and Consumer Act, where relevant, and are described by the words ‘must’ or ‘is required to’.
+Aspects of privacy practice that the Commissioner may take into account when considering entities’ compliance with the Privacy Act or the Competition and Consumer Act are indicated by the use of the words ‘should’ or ‘is expected to’, when handling personal information.
 And good privacy practices that may supplement compliance with the mandatory requirements in the APPs or the privacy safeguards and CDR Rules are generally indicated by ‘could’ in the APP guidelines and the Privacy Safeguard Guidelines.

 the OAIC will not make recommendations against all privacy risks it observes but will do so where considered appropriate in the circumstances.
 Generally, the OAIC will make recommendations where it identifies medium to high level privacy risks.
 Further detail about this approach is provided in Appendix A which sets out the OAIC’s view of how it determines what constitutes a high, medium or low privacy risk and the action it considers needs to be taken by an entity to address the particular levels of risk.

 the level of the risk; that is, what is the likely outcome for the entity if the identified risk is not addressed